jotaijs/jotai-zustand/ATOMIC-STORE.md

 Must explore:

 - [ ] Consume store using selectors — ideate API (the above Zustand one looks good to me, but not clear how to deal with setting basic state)
+- [ ] Useful stuff
+  - [ ] Diffing: Getters that need to access previous state
+  - [ ] Internals: Properties that don't result in exposed atoms
+  - [ ] Setters: As well as getters — may cause loops?

 Also likely explore: